tensorflow/tensorflow/README.md

 $ pip install tensorflow-cpu
 ```

-To update TensorFlow to the latest version, add `--upgrade` flag to the above
+To update the TensorFlow to the latest version, add `--upgrade` flag to the above
 commands.

 *Nightly binaries are available for testing using the